KasparEtter/ef1p/pages/email/email.md

 While this is useful on the Web, where you can have dynamic content, there is no reason to allow hidden content in emails, where you can't unhide it with JavaScript.
-(I know that one can accomplish amazing things with just CSS, such as [tabbed areas](https://stackblitz.com/edit/medium-tabs?file=style.css), but do we really need this in emails?)
+(I know that one can accomplish amazing things with only CSS, such as [tabbed areas](https://stackblitz.com/edit/medium-tabs?file=style.css), but do we really need this in emails?)
 Jens Müller and his co-authors included the following table of content-hiding CSS properties